 Even If At Times It May Not Always Feel That Way

-Christmas Eve has become my day for reflection.
+Christmas Eve has become my day in the year for reflection.

 A moment to pause and consider the year almost gone.
 A day that somehow seems more relevant for me than the new year.